 With most golf shots, you will place the ball closer to the middle of your stance.
 However, to create backspin, you want to position the ball about an inch forward in your stance.

-This ball position makes it easier to hit down on the ball and create the right angle for backspin.
+This ball position makes it easier to approach the ball at a downward angle and create the right angle for backspin.
 You will also tend to hit the ball higher when you play it a bit forward in your stance, which will enhance the effects of backspin.

 Place More Weight on your Front Foot